 You can find more information about MRTG on its official website: https://oss.oetiker.ch/mrtg/doc/mrtg.en.html

-Paessler has been refining, developing and expanding their Flagship product, PRTG Network Monitor, to monitor an array of software, hardware and technologies.
+Paessler has been refining, developing and expanding their Flagship product, PRTG Network Monitor (which we've reviewed extensively here), to monitor an array of software, hardware and technologies.
 Their pricing model is very basic and is not hidden or unavailable, like other products we've reviewed.

 PRTG offers a full array of features that can be summed up as comprehensive, some of which include: